Lela-droid/web_finalProj_/preposal.md

 ## Do you have any questions of your own?

 I feel like I don't have good projects to showcase nor certifications.
-So it feels like the portfolio will be very bone structure with nothing really to fill it so I wonder if you still recommend it and what other things you recommend to showcase?
+So it feels like the portfolio will be very bone structure with nothing really to fill it so I wonder if you still recommend it and what other things you recommend to showcase?	{If this is a better route to go.}